ADHD Foods to Avoid

-I have known for a long time that sugar is one of the foods to limit for a hyperactive child, but what I have found out over the past few years has put sweet foods on my list of ADHD foods to avoid for many reasons – and it’s not just the sugar!
+I have known for a long time that sugar is one of the foods to limit for a hyperactive child, but what I have found out over the past few years has put sweet foods on my list of ADHD foods to avoid for many reasons.

-It’s not just about the sugar, but the toxic sweeteners masquerading as sugar and the dyes that go along with them, that has made me certain about what foods to avoid for ADHD.
+It’s also about the toxic sweeteners masquerading as sugar and the dyes and preservative that go along with highly processed foods, that has made me certain about what foods to avoid for ADHD.

 ADHD kids love sweet and carb loaded foods because they raise dopamine levels, a chemical that ADHD kids usually are deficient in.